karlnapf/shogun-wiki/GSoC_2016_project_approx_kernels.md

   * more to come ...

 ### Why this is cool
-Kernel methods are quite sexy, but don't scale up well.
+Kernel methods are sexy, but don't scale up well.
 This project collects tools to solve this problem.
-It allows to learn about kernel basics, how to scale them up mathematically / from an implementation point of view.
+It allows you to learn about kernel basics and how to scale them up mathematically / from an implementation point of view.
 In addition, there are some interesting software-design questions to answer.
-For sure allows you to impress girls in the pub next door ;)

 ### Entrance tasks
  * Benchmark and improve KRR [issue](https://github.com/shogun-toolbox/shogun/issues/2991)
- * Start an ipython notebook about random fourier features
+ * Start an Ipython notebook about random fourier features
  * Implement incomplete Cholesky algorithm (see below for Python reference)
- * Draft a more detailed schedule.
+ * Draft a more detailed schedule:
   * A good point to start would be to collect information about all implemented approximate kernel methods in Shogun.
   * Another good point is to look at [scikit](http://scikit-learn.org/stable/auto_examples/plot_kernel_approximation.html)'s implementation of the random fourier features and Nystrom methods.
-How can we learn from their design.
+See how can we learn from their design.

 ### References
 Papers: